WrathMuffin/GRA-INTRO-Shader-Progress-Project/README.md

 <img width="652" height="421" alt="image" src="https://github.com/user-attachments/assets/ed720ae0-2676-4859-a1d2-796d79f7ad80" />

-The specular effect is only used one in our game and that is for one of our boss fights, specifically the BitIgnore Capybara boss.
+The specular effect is only used once in our game and that is for one of our boss fights, specifically the BitIgnore Capybara boss.
 It is subtle and faint, but if you were to look on the back of the base you can the faint big red highlight of the specular effect on the back.
-As to why this effect was applied like this to make the surface more smooth and slightly reflective for visual appeal of the boss itself, with using both the jagged and angular edges and surfaces with a sense of smoothness and organic shape in general compared to the most of the bosses in general.
+As to why this effect was applied like this to make the surface more smooth and slightly reflective for visual appeal of the boss itself.
+The BitIgnore boss is the most organic, realictic in terms of style (compared to a real capybara), so using the specular lighting let us hmake the boss looks more organic while still retains the low poly look for that still fits in with the retro theme of the game.

 Flat shader: